-On May 4, 2006, Corriente announced that the Mirador Project's EIA was approved by the Ministry of Energy and Mining ("MEM") of Ecuador.
+On May 4, 2006, Corriente announced that the Mirador Project's EIA was approved by the Ministry of Petroleum and Mines ("MPM", formerly called the Ministry of Energy and Mines) of Ecuador.

 The EIA covered both the environmental aspects of proposed mining operations in Mirador and community and social plans associated with the same project.
-During the lengthy preparation of the EIA, the company worked closely with the MEM to ensure that the report met all required government guidelines and regulations.
-The Mirador EIA is one of the most comprehensive documents on social and environmental issues ever submitted to the MEM in Ecuador for a mining project.
+During the lengthy preparation of the EIA, the company worked closely with the MPM to ensure that the report met all required government guidelines and regulations.
+The Mirador EIA is one of the most comprehensive documents on social and environmental issues ever submitted to the MPM in Ecuador for a mining project.
 The submission of the EIA and subsequent approval followed an extensive consultation process with local communities carried out in late November and early December 2005.

-As a requirement of the MEM's approval of the EIA, the company was required to post US \$3,019,539 (Cdn.\$ equivalent at June 30, 2007 -\$3,217,017; December 31, 2006 - \$3,518,971) in favour of the MEM as a security deposit against the company's obligations under the EIA.
-The required security deposit amount is reviewed on an annual basis by the MEM and subject to adjustment as the project progresses to completion.
+As a requirement of the MPM's approval of the EIA, the company was required to post U.S. \$3,019,539 (Cdn.\$ equivalent at September 30, 2007 - \$3,003,837; December 31, 2006 - \$3,518,971) in favour of the MPM as a security deposit against the company's obligations under the EIA.
+The required security deposit amount is reviewed on an annual basis by the MPM and subject to adjustment as the project progresses to completion.